 - Find a upperclassman you trust who shares your major and find out which professors to take and which to avoid.
 This plan is not full proof; but it works more often than not.
 By the way, you’ll always have some professors that are just dreadful trolls, people who got hired because they’re experts in their field not because they’re good teachers.
 So rather than being ‘that student’ who constantly complains about their professors, just go ahead and learn how to learn from a professor you don’t like, and everyone will be less miserable.
 And yes, you should even go talk to the trolls in their cave hours.

 - You probably shouldn’t have a job until you’re at least a sophomore, but should you need one, the absolute best on-campus job is the ID Checker at the Gym.
 This person just sits at a desk and makes people show them their IDs before he lets them in (to make sure they’re really students and not just townies looking to play some ball).
 So basically you could get paid to sit at desk and study and occasionally look up at an ID.
+If you go to an uppity uni, this system will likely be automated, so you’ll be out of luck there, but still it’s worth investigating.
 The second best job on campus is working the front desk of a dorm, which is basically the same thing, only with phone responsibilities.
 Third best is the computer lab.
 The worst job is anything in the restaurant industry.
 It’s very hard work for the money and the hours are terrible.

 - Never, ever, EVER get photographed with a drink in your hand, especially a red solo cup.
 Because it looks really bad no matter what the drink actually is.
-Learn the skill of curating your social media footprint so you can keep social media from being a social mistake.
-Learn the ins and outs of all the privacy settings of whatever social media you use.
-Not everything needs to be posted like some bored high schooler.
+Look, we all know social media has the potential to eat you if you’re not careful, but not being eaten is a pretty low bar.
+Instead, learn the skill of curating your social media footprint so you can keep social media from being a social mistake.
+Simple things like paying attention to privacy settings go a long way.
+And not everything needs to be posted like some bored high schooler.
 At some point, your future boss, and probably your future father in-law, will Google you.
 The same applies to Spring Break antics.
-Camera phones are everywhere, and once someone snaps a pic of you doing something stupid and posts it online ten seconds later, every future employer will see it during your interview process, not to mention your future father-in-law.
+Once someone snaps a pic of you doing something stupid and posts it online ten seconds later, every future employer will see it during your interview process, not to mention your future father-in-law.
 Now more than ever, the choices you make in a few seconds can affect the rest of your life.
-Every future employer worth working for (and every potential spouse worth marrying, and every candidate running against you, and every lawyer with a subpoena) will check your references and they will troll your Twitter, Facebook, and Instagram feeds.
+Every future employer worth working for (and every potential spouse worth marrying, and every candidate running against you, and every lawyer with a subpoena) will check your references and they will troll your social media feeds.
 Crass comments, sketchy photos (with or without nudity), compromising situations, and biggoted rants will come back to haunt you.
 It’s not a question of If, but of When.
 Even if it’s all legal, it can make you look really bad.
 And don’t fall for the “oh, I’ll just delete my pictures and feeds,” business.
 When it comes to the internet, ‘deleted’ actually means ‘no longer visible to normal users.’
 But what if you get an interview at Google, Apple, or Microsoft?
 Or the Pentagon?
 You think they don’t have ways of vetting potential employees?
 You bet they do.
 And they’re probably not going to tell you exactly how they do it.

 - Concentrate on being the right person before you concentrate on finding the right person.
 Especially at certain Christian universities there is an ungodly amount of pressure on students to find that special someone and get married, the prevailing wisdom being that once you leave college you will not have the same opportunities.
 DON’T BUY INTO THIS FOOLISHNESS.
 You’re not looking for the best person to marry, you’re looking for the right one.
 And you’d better leave some room for God in the equation.
 Furthermore, psychologically, emotionally, and spiritually you will grow more from 18 – 24 than at any other time in your life.
 This means if you marry someone at 20, chances are they and you will be different people in four years, people who may not have married each other had they waited.
 And it is much better to be single wishing you were married than married wishing you were single.
 If you happen to find that right person in college, fantastic.
 Just don’t make it your point.
 Make growing up and maturing your #1 priority.
 Run as fast as you can towards Jesus.
 Then look who’s running beside you.
 THAT’s the person you should think about marrying.
 Falling in love is wonderful, but make sure you’re falling in love with the person and not falling in love with the idea of falling in love.